MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 If you're connected to Salesforce and you select the environment name, it shows the environment type (Production/Sandbox) and URL for the environment.
 In the dropdown, it only shows the **Disconnect** option.

 > [!NOTE]
-> If you're using Outlook on the web to sign in to Salesforce, you must enable popups in your browser to connect to your Salesforce environment.
+> If you're using Outlook or Teams on the web to sign in to Salesforce, you must enable popups in your browser to connect to your Salesforce environment.
 If you don't enable popups, an error message is displayed.

 ### Share feedback from personal app